#1 Mistake to Avoid in Agency Acquisition Mistakes

 As a data-driven agency, Tim knows the value of numbers.
 Numbers don’t lie.
 So, if you want to sell the value of your service or communicate the results your agency can achieve, let the numbers do the talking.
 Once you provide the data, then you can explain why you’re the best.
 Tim says, if you want to take advantage of opportunities, you have to understand the data, and then the context.
 In that order.

-#1 Mistake in an Agency Acquisition
+#1 in Agency Acquisition Mistakes

 One mistake many agency owners make when there’s a merger or acquisition deal on the table is letting their foot off the gas.
 They focus on the value of the sale instead of keeping the agency profitable.
 Of course, it’s more fun to think about the dollar signs, what you want to buy, and how much money you are going to make from a buyout.
 When this happens, people tend to relax, put in a little less effort, and look at the acquisition as a done deal.
 This is a mistake.